-Depending on whether you’ve got an Amex, MasterCard Chargeback card, or a Visa Chargeback, rules, UK wide, differ slightly.
-That’s because Chargeback is a voluntary scheme, rather than law.
+Depending on whether you’ve got an Amex, MasterCard Chargeback card, or a Visa Chargeback, rules differ slightly across the UK.
+That’s because Chargeback is a voluntary scheme, rather than legally required.
 But in many cases, it means you can get your money back from your bank.

 Many people don’t know about the Chargeback scheme.
-But it’s become more popular during the coronavirus (COVID-19) pandemic, with so many flights, holidays and events being cancelled.
+But its use increased during the coronavirus (COVID-19) pandemic, with so many flights, holidays and events being cancelled.

 It’s a scheme offered by debit, prepaid or credit card providers.
-It means you can get a refund if something goes wrong when you spend on your card.
+It means you can get a refund if something goes wrong when you use your card.

 You can get your money back through: